zhongyuanzhao/zhongyuanzhao.github.io/_news/2026-08-01-scalable-context-aware-networking-aro-award.md

 I am pleased to announce that our research proposal, “Scalable Context-aware Networking for Extremely Heterogeneous Networks,” has received a $661,102 research award from the Army Research Office.
 I will serve as the principal investigator, with Santiago Segarra as co-principal investigator.

-This award will support our research on scalable, context-aware networking methods for extremely heterogeneous networks.
+This award will support our research on scalable, context-aware networking methods for multi-hop tactical networks with heterogeneous communication interfaces and multiple optimization objectives.
 We are grateful to the Army Research Office for its support.